polca/premise/docs/user_guide/external-scenarios.rst

 Using user-generated scenarios
 --------------------------------

-To put it simply, users must first obtain the URL of the datapackage.json file corresponding to the desired scenario.
-By utilizing the datapackage library, users can load the scenario package, which includes a scenario file, inventories, and a configuration file.
-This package can then be added as an argument to the *premise* instance.
-Users have the flexibility to include any number of custom scenarios in this list.
-However, compatibility between user-defined scenarios is not guaranteed.
+Load the scenario's ``datapackage.json`` URL with the ``datapackage`` library.
+The package contains scenario data, inventories and a configuration file.
+Pass it to ``NewDatabase`` as shown below.
+You can include several custom scenarios, but must check that they are compatible with one another.

 Example